 First Kananaskis – what a great idea.
 This is one of the most beautiful parts of the Rocky Mountains – if not Canada.
 Makes sense to plunk a outdoor, nordic-style spa amongst the coldest and most beautiful mountains Canada has to offer.

 1 hour drive away from Calgary – it’s yours.
 This really is Alberta’s first nordic-style spa.
 And it was a cold day when I visited – low temperature warnings and all.
 Which made it really surprising that there were no real places to rest inside.
-Though the pools and saunas were nice – not having an indoor rest area really changed the way that one experiences this kind of spa.
-It felt rushed.
-But I have heard that they will be opening up phase two sometime this year, even so the basics do need to be there.
+But I have heard that they will be opening up phase two sometime this year.

 I’m curious as to why in their hydro-cycle they added a warm section, but I will say that even though it was so cold outside – the cold dunk was actually a nice enough temperature to actually get in!
 So I think that whatever the temperature was ended up working.

-I know that new places have their kinks to work out but there were some major oversights.
-No indoor rest area is huge.
+I know that new places have their kinks to work out.
+No indoor rest area is huge or maybe I just didn’t find it.
 Some of the sauna’s had already seen quite a bit of wear.
 Everyone got the same coloured bathrobe.
 No place to put water bottles.
-Only so-so customer service.
-Recommending a cooling, mentholated scrub at the end of your visits (it was just cold!)
-Lacking a little bit of flow between the features.
-Not taking enough advantage of the mountain views.
-Change rooms were a bit dirty.
-These were all things that I’m sure they will work out in the following months.
+The cooling, mentholated scrub at the end of your visits ended up being a bit too cold for that day.
+But these were all things that I’m sure they will work out in the following months.

 I’m happy that this option now exists in Alberta and look forward to it’s maturation!